tzaranek/SpeechV/README.md

 **Page up**: Moves the cursor up one page
 **Page down**: Moves the cursor down one page
 **Period**: Enters a period at the cursor's position
     - **<label>** Replacing period with any of the following will enter the corresponding symbol: comma, exclamation, question, slash, colon, semicolon, apostrophe, quote, open parenthesis, close parenthesis, ampersand, dollar, star
+**Follow**: Label buttons to navigate the word GUI

 **Left/Right/Center align**: Align the text at your cursor
 **Undo**: Undoes the previous text entry